 CSS blend mode

 Usually, when adding an image to a website, the first thing we do is edit the image in an external software, such as Photoshop.
 Does the blend mode eliminate the need to use this kind of software?
 Not really.
-But, it in a lot of cases you will be able to add effects to the image directly with CSS.
+But, in a lot of cases you will be able to add effects to the image directly with CSS.

 When creating your design, you should follow some best practice advice.